Cybersecurity

 The RACI Matrix for Incident Response

-A RACI matrix eliminates ambiguity about who performs, who approves, who advises, and who receives updates for each incident response action. **54% of incident response failures** involve role confusion during the first 30 minutes of an incident [IBM Cost of a Data Breach 2024].
-Auditors reviewing CC7.3 look for documented role assignments mapped to specific response activities [AICPA TSC CC7.3].
+A RACI matrix eliminates ambiguity about who performs, who approves, who advises, and who receives updates for each incident response action.
+Role confusion during the first 30 minutes of an incident is among the most common operational failures in post-incident reviews, and the RACI matrix is the structural tool that prevents it.
+Auditors reviewing AICPA TSC CC7.3 look for documented role assignments mapped to specific response activities.

 How Should Legal and PR Coordinate During an Incident?